izFaisal/COVID-Analysis/README.md

-# COVID-Analysis
+# Heart_Disease

-This is a project to Analyize the COVID data
+This is a project to Analyize the Heart Attack Disease